Penn State's Environmental Justice Year

 Author Spotlight: An Evening with Elizabeth Rush.
 Acclaimed author and Pulitzer Prize finalist Elizabeth Rush made a virtual visit to the Centre Region on Oct.
 21, presented in collaboration with The Sustainability Institute at Penn State and the Schlow Library Foundation.
 Access her talk, "On Rising Together, Creative and Collective Responses to Climate Change" here.

 Take Note Podcast from WPSU: Robert Bullard On The Critical Role of Environmental Justice.
 Access here

 Sustainability Showcase recordings, including Justice-Centered Science Pedagogy: Teaching Towards Sustainable Futures; Climate Change: An Ecological and Health Equity Crisis; Food Justice is More than Growing Food and Feeding People; Decolonizing Social Justice: A Storyteller’s Guide to Changing the World Access recordings here.

 Penn State Office of Diversity and Inclusion Calendar of Events

 The 17 Principles of Environmental Justice were adopted in 1991 by delegates to the First National People of Color Environmental Leadership Summit.

-Throughout the fall semester the 17 Principles of Environmental Justice will be highlighted and explored via Instagram on the Sustainability Institute's account, @sustainpsu.
+Throughout the spring semester the 17 Principles of Environmental Justice will be highlighted and explored via Instagram on the Sustainability Institute's account, @sustainpsu.
 Follow this account for more information about EJ and related events.

 Image on left by Waverly Huang